ARM-software/ebbr/source/chapter1-about.rst

       and which uses boot time services.

    EL0
-      The lowest Exception level.
+      The lowest Exception level on AArch64.
 The Exception level that is used to execute user applications, in Non-secure state.

    EL1
-      Privileged Exception level.
+      Privileged Exception level on AArch64.
 The Exception level that is used to execute Operating Systems, in Non-secure state.

    EL2
-      Hypervisor Exception level.
+      Hypervisor Exception level on AArch64.
 The Exception level that is used to execute hypervisor code.
 EL2 is always in Non-secure state.

    EL3
-      Secure Monitor Exception level.
+      Secure Monitor Exception level on AArch64.
 The Exception level that is used to execute Secure Monitor code, which handles the transitions between Non-secure and Secure states.
 EL3 is always in Secure state.